Education in Uganda: Post-conflict Northern Uganda

-Furthermore, there is some evidence to suggest completion of secondary school is necessary to provide an individual with a proper chance to escape poverty, as employment and income levels for those who completed primary schools are similar to those who did not attend at all.
-Their region has particular difficulties as teachers are hard to find, the conflict created a lost generation without an adequate education themselves and teachers from other areas are still highly concerned about security in the region.
+There is evidence to suggest that completion of secondary school is necessary to provide an individual with a proper chance to escape poverty, as employment and income levels for those who completed only primary schools are similar to those who did not attend at all.
+Post-conflict Northern Uganda has particular difficulties as teachers are hard to find.
+The conflict created a lost generation without an adequate education themselves and teachers from other areas are still concerned about security in the region.
+Many lost family members during the conflict and forced displacement from their homes disrupted their lives and communities, leading to a loss of stability and support systems.
+Extra support for children in schools is needed to rebuild the immense loss of a support system, to provide life skills, and have someone they feel safe and comfortable going to after years of instability.
+Scholars say that boosting education will allow every child to grow up in an environment where they are empowered to contribute freely, safely, and fully to their own lives and those of others in their communities.